Wulf/dsync/README.md

 - *2: "readonly" tables dont have `Update*` & `Create*` structs, only `*`(no suffix / prefix) structs.
   For example this is useful for Sqlite views, which are read-only (cannot be written to, but can be read)

+## Experimental API

+We're currently experimenting with advanced query generation.
+This includes pagination, filtering/searching, and the like.
+Enable the `advanced-queries` feature flag to see some of it in action.

+Alternatively, you can see what gets generated in the advanced queries test here: [`test/advanced_queries/models`](test/advanced_queries/models)

+Feel free to open an issue to discuss these API and provide your feeedback.

 ## Docs